step-/scripts-to-go/README.md

 These scripts assume that the GNU versions of various shell commands are installed, and that GTK2+ is the GUI toolkit.

-Unless otherwise noted, these scripts are licensed under the GNU GPLv3 license.
+Unless otherwise noted, the Software in this repository is licensed under the terms of the GNU GPL version 2 (GPLv2) license.

 [1] Fatdog64-7xx is built from _Linux From Scratch (LFS)_, and maintains
 excellent compatibility with Puppy Linux.